AlexRenner/laravel_blog/readme.md

 ## Note from Alex R.:
-This a fun little blog I made on an Xampp server in order to learn Laravel, Composer and Apache
+This is a fun little blog I made on an Xampp server in order to learn Laravel, Composer and Apache

 <p align="center"><img src="https://laravel.com/assets/img/components/logo-laravel.svg"></p>